internetarchive/wayback-diff/README.md

   If you use this prop, the **limit** conf option does not have any effect.

 The **loader** which is a React Component that will be shown when loading.
+If this is not set or it is null, a default loader will be used instead.

 The **timestampA** and **timestampB** which are the timestamps extracted from the URL.